choderalab/geometry-benchmark-espaloma/README.md

 ## Description
-`espaloma-0.3` is quantatively assessed by measuring how well the QM optimized conformer geometries and energies were preserved after minimization.
-[OpenFF Industry Benchmark Season 1 v1.1](https://github.com/openforcefield/qca-dataset-submission/tree/master/submissions/2021-06-04-OpenFF-Industry-Benchmark-Season-1-v1.1) deposited in [QCArchive](https://qcarchive.molssi.org/), which was generated at B3LYP-D3BJ/DZVP level of theory.
-This dataset contains nearly 9847 unique molecules and 76713 conformers of drug-like molecules.
+Following directories contains the scripts needed to compute the  for a set of force fields against OpenFF Industry Benchmark Season 1 v1.1 dataset, QCArchive optimization data collection.

-The MM optimized molecules are assessed by measuring the root mean squared deviation (RMSD) in geometries between MM optimized and QM optimized conformers, torsion fingerprint deviation (TFD), and error in relative conformer energies (ddE). `espaloma-0.3` is compared with `openff-2.0.0`, `openff-2.1.0` and `espaloma-0.3-rc1` (a release candidate of `espaloma-0.3`).
+`espaloma-0.3` is quantatively assessed by the measuring the root mean squared deviation (RMSD) in geometries between MM optimized and QM optimized conformers, torsion fingerprint deviation (TFD), and error in relative conformer energies (ddE) against the [OpenFF Industry Benchmark Season 1 v1.1](https://github.com/openforcefield/qca-dataset-submission/tree/master/submissions/2021-06-04-OpenFF-Industry-Benchmark-Season-1-v1.1) deposited in [QCArchive](https://qcarchive.molssi.org/), following the eariler works of the Open Force Field Initiative[1,2].
+This dataset is a QM optimization dataset generated at the B3LYP-D3BJ/DZVP level of theory, containing nearly 9847 unique molecules and 76713 conformers of drug-like molecules.
+RMSD, TFD, ddE metrics are computed for `openff-2.0.0`, `openff-2.1.0` and `espaloma-0.3-rc1`, a release candidate of `espaloma-0.3`, as well for comparison.

-This benchmark study heavily relies on the eariler works of the Open Force Field Initiative[1,2] and its [infrastructure](https://github.com/openforcefield/openff-sage/tree/main/inputs-and-results/benchmarks/qc-opt-geo).
+This analysis is based on the [infrastructure](https://github.com/openforcefield/openff-sage/tree/main/inputs-and-results/benchmarks/qc-opt-geo) developed by the Open Force Field Initiative.

 ## Manifest